Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication

 To evaluate the robustness of the findings to different analytical conditions, we also compared the results obtained with different sets of features.
-In pipeline \textit{D.4 - default workflow with only imaging features}, we trained models using only imaging features (regional measures of fALFF and ReHo), i.e., without clinical or demographic features.
-In pipeline \textit{D.3 - default workflow with no imaging features}, we removed imaging features and trained models only on clinical and demographic features.
+In workflow \textit{D.4 - default workflow with only imaging features}, we trained models using only imaging features (regional measures of fALFF and ReHo), i.e., without clinical or demographic features.
+In workflow \textit{D.3 - default workflow with no imaging features}, we removed imaging features and trained models only on clinical and demographic features.
 Following an update of the PPMI database, the feature for dominant disease side was deprecated and only available as an archive file in the version of the database we had access to.
-We included the feature in the \textit{default workflow} and removed it in another variation workflow, to assess the impact of this feature (\textit{D.1 - default workflow with no dominant disease side}).
+We included the feature in the \textit{default workflow} and removed it in another {replication} workflow, to assess the impact of this feature (\textit{D.1 - default workflow with no dominant disease side}). {We did not contact the authors for the values of these features that they had downloaded, though they did factor prominently into their results, in order to better understand the relevance of the database update. }

 For models trained to predict MDS-UPDRS scores at Year 1, Year 2, and Year 4, Baseline MDS-UPDRS score was included as feature.
 However, due to the potential large effect of including this variable on the results, we trained a model with all features except this one and compared the performance of prediction models with and without the feature (\textit{D.2 - default workflow with no Baseline MDS-UPDRS}).